 - 4 tablespoons sugar

-- Heat the water, margarine, and salt to a rolling boil in a 3-quart saucepan.
+Heat the water, margarine, and salt to a rolling boil in a 3-quart saucepan.
 Add the flour and stir vigorously over low heat until mixture forms a ball, approximately 1 minute and remove from heat.
-Add flour mixture to the bowl of a stand mixer; with speed set to medium, and add eggs one at a time mixing well between each addition.
+Beat eggs until smooth and add to the saucepan while stirring the mixture.